Tempus (comics)

-Tempus is the name of two fictional characters appearing in American comic books published by Marvel Comics.
+Tempus is the name of two characters appearing in American comic books published by Marvel Comics.

 Publication history

 The first Tempus initially appeared in Giant-Size Fantastic Four #2 (August 1974) and was created by Gerry Conway and John Buscema.
 He is an enormous humanoid who dwells in Limbo and serves Immortus.
 An immortal creature created from the essence of Limbo, Tempus views his undying nature as a curse, and often remarks that he would consider execution a suitable reward for his services to Immortus.

 The second Tempus first appeared in All-New X-Men #1 (November 2012) and was created by Brian Michael Bendis and Stuart Immonen.
 Eva Bell is an Australian teenager, who can create time-freezing bubbles and teleport people through time.
 Tempus is a new member of the Uncanny X-Men.
+During the Krakoan Age, Tempus took on a more prominent role as a member of the Five, a group of mutants who combine their powers to resurrect other mutants.

 Fictional character biography

 Servant of Immortus

 On his master's behalf, the first Tempus has fought many different superheroes, including the Fantastic Four and the West Coast Avengers.
 He was fought and defeated by Thor as part of a plot by Immortus to rob Thor of his ability to travel in time using Mjolnir.

 The Destiny War is ignited when Immortus sends Tempus to kill Rick Jones on the moon.
 He is defeated by Kang the Conqueror, but rejuvenated by Immortus and sent to fight Hawkeye.
 Tempus' plan to defeat the hero by regressing him backwards through time to the point of non-existence backfires when Hawkeye regains his lost size-changing abilities, granting him enough power to defeat Tempus again.